monome/docs/crow/update.md

 ### Update the Firmware

 - Open a new PowerShell as Administrator
-- run `druid firmware` and watch your crow absorb new knowledge
+- Run `druid firmware` and watch your crow absorb new knowledge

+If you see `Error: No such command 'firmware'`, you first need to [update druid](/docs/crow/druid/#update).

 ## Version